hal/elemento/README.md

 ## Get Started

-To use HTML templates add the following maven dependency to your POM:
+To use HTML templates add the following maven dependencies to your POM:

 ```xml
 <dependency>